-Historic Alexandria has launched a website to showcase select portions of our vast collections in an online database.
+Historic Alexandria Collections Online showcases select portions of our vast collections in an online database.
 From silver to samplers, photos to forks, over 30,000 items are held in Historic Alexandria's museums.
 To offer a taste of this variety, tour the different collections available now.
 Can you find Carlton Funn’s posters on Crispus Attucks, John Gadsby’s wine cooler, and a student chorus photograph from Parker-Gray High School?

-The following collections can now be viewed in the database at Historic Alexandria Collections Online.
+The following collections can now be viewed online.
 We will continue to add specific collections or collections’ highlights as their catalogues become available.

-Learn about these collections on the museum's collections webpages, below, or go directly to the database at these links.
+Learn about these collections on the museum's collections webpages, above, or go directly to the database at these links.

 Alexandria Black History Museum